denoland/manual/tools/vendor.md

 # Vendoring Dependencies

-`deno vendor <specifiers>...` will download all the remote dependencies of the specified inputs into a local `vendor` folder.
+`deno vendor <specifiers>...` will download all the remote dependencies of the specified modules into a local `vendor` folder.
 For example:

 ```shell
 # Vendor the remote dependencies of main.ts